 Current projects include a massive 20-year study of the people of India; a body of work in Ethiopia spanning 10 years; his study of the transsexual community in Thailand titled Thai Ladyboy; and a newly completed prototype for his first book titled Ordinary Beauty, a culmination of 25 years of portraiture of the subject of women.
 Witkin’s work appears in major magazines such as the New York Times Magazine, Vanity Fair, New York Magazine, and Vogue.
 His work has been used to create landmark campaigns for IBM, Nike, GAP, AMEX, RED, Kodak and Levi’s.

 Witkin seeks publishing partners and gallery representation for 4 book prototypes.
-The scope of these projects involve the following projects: Thai Ladyboy; Ordinary Beauty: 25 years of portraiture focused on women; Jefferson Park, a study of public places; and The Celebrity Archive, a collection of 20 years of portraits.
-Contact his representation, Nicole Okumu, for more information: firstname.lastname@example.org
+The scope of these projects involve the following projects: the Thai Ladyboy , Ordinary Beauty: 25 years of portraiture focused on women: Jefferson Park, a study of public places: and The Celebrity Archive 1993-2015.
+Contact Nicole Okumu, for more information: firstname.lastname@example.org